pendragons-code/api.senghong.xyz/README.md

 	console.log(result)
 })
 ```
-# Issues:
-Code quality enhancement, especially on the front-end because I lean more to the back-end.
 # Dev-dependencies
 I like using nodemon and husky, but I recognize that some other people like to use other tools.
 Therefor, I did not really add that many config files to this thing.